carolinec0909/carolinec0909.github.io/_posts/2025-10-27-DeepSeek-OCR.md

 > “Maybe it makes more sense that all inputs to LLMs should only ever be images.”
 > (See his tweet [here](https://x.com/karpathy/status/1980397031542989305).)

-It’s a bold statement—but increasingly, it makes sense.
+It’s a bold statement, but increasingly, it makes sense.

 ### Why Images Win

 - **Compression Efficiency:** Visual compression can pack 10× more information than tokenized text at similar fidelity.
-- **Multimodal by default:** Captures formatting, color, icons, equations, and diagrams—all lost in plain text.
+- **Multimodal by default:** Captures formatting, color, icons, equations, and diagrams all lost in plain text.
-- **Bidirectional attention becomes natural:** Unlike text sequences, images are *fixed holistic inputs*—you can use full bidirectional attention without causal masking.
+- **Bidirectional attention becomes natural:** Unlike text sequences, images are *fixed holistic inputs*.
+We can use full bidirectional attention without causal masking.
-- **No tokenizer.** The tokenizer is a relic—full of Unicode quirks, byte encodings, and brittle mappings that make semantically identical text look totally different to the model.
+- **No tokenizer.** The tokenizer is a relic.
+It is full of Unicode quirks, byte encodings, and brittle mappings that make semantically identical text look totally different to the model.
-- **End-to-end trainable:** Vision-first models can process mixed modalities natively—text, layout, figures—without artificial boundaries.
+- **End-to-end trainable:** Vision-first models can process mixed modalities natively (text, layout, figures) without artificial boundaries.

-In this view, **OCR isn’t a hack—it’s the future**.
+In this view, **OCR isn’t a hack but the future**.
 Text → image → vision tokens could be the universal input pathway, even for “pure text” tasks.

 ---